 THE MARKET ENVIRONMENT

-We initiated a position in Sundrug during the first quarter.
-Shortly thereafter, the company’s fiscal third-quarter earnings results and lowered full-year guidance proved disappointing to investors.
-However, in our view, an aging Japanese population, a shift away from buying cosmetics at higher end stores, and a shift away from buying food and daily necessities at traditional supermarkets and general merchandise stores are driving growth for the drug store industry as a whole.
+Sundrug’s sales data from March showed a 0.2% decline year-over-year in same-store sales in the drugstore business.
+However, all-store sales increased 1.5%.
+Later, the company’s fiscal fourth-quarter earnings results were largely in line with expectations, but operating profit finished lower for the year on weakness in the discount store business.
+In addition, Sundrug store openings amounted to only a little more than half of the intended amount for the period.
+However, in our view, an aging Japanese population, a transition away from buying cosmetics at higher-end stores, and a shift from buying food and daily necessities at traditional supermarkets and general merchandise stores are driving growth for the drug store industry as a whole.
 Moreover, Sundrug’s size as one of the largest drug store operators in Japan positions it well to benefit from the consolidation of the drug store industry as larger players continue to take share from smaller operators who lack the scale and capital to compete.
-We also appreciate that the company produces strong returns on capital and equity with healthy free cash flow generation and conversion.
-Importantly, Sundrug is among the most profitable and efficient drug store chains in Japan with low cost operations thanks to its scale, an in-house distribution system, a strong technology infrastructure and high staff efficiency.
-We also appreciate management’s focus on and incentivized compensation tied to profitability along with the company’s positive reputation amongst its peers given President Saitsu-san’s operating discipline and cost-focused operations.

 Past performance is no guarantee of future results.